zoontek/react-native-bootsplash/README.md

 @end
 ```

-2. Drag and drop the generated `BootSplash.storyboard` (and `Colors.xcassets`, if when using dark mode):
+2. Drag and drop the generated `BootSplash.storyboard` (and `Colors.xcassets`, when using dark mode):

 ![](./docs/xcode_1.png)